Vyberte si svou polohu:

 KUKA Innovation Award 2024

-With the new challenge for 2024, we want to bring collaborative automation to the people.
-For that reason, the KUKA Innovation Award will be based on our recently introduced robot operating system and ecosystem iiQKA and our lightweight robot LBR iisy.
+The goal of the KUKA Innovation Award 2024 was to bring collaborative automation for the people.
+For that reason the award was based on our recently introduced robot operating system and ecosystem iiQKA and our lightweight robot LBR iisy.
 This enables the robotics community to implement their own hardware and software extensions on a KUKA robot much easier than before, making a modern, powerful and scalable basis for technology innovation within robotics available.
+The overall aim was to develop innovative applications, enabling technology and software that help to transform and automate craft related use cases based on collaborative robotics.

-There are our finalists 2024
+Here are our three finalists

 Team YANTRA | DLR/Reverie and NHDC | Germany/India